FrozenBirdXD/2023-hacking-challenge-writeup/Steganographie/Where is Json.md

 # A hidden 3D object?: Where is Json | 50 Points
-In this challenge, we are provided with a single file called '*where_is_json*' without a file extension.
+In this challenge, we are provided with a single file called '*where_is_json*'.
+But it doesn't have a file extension.

 ## Solution
-Since we don't know what kind of file it is, we have to analyse it.
-First, we can open the file in a hex editor, for example [010 editor](https://www.sweetscape.com/010editor/).
+Since the file type is unknown, we have to analyse it first.
+We open the file in a hex editor, for example [010 editor](https://www.sweetscape.com/010editor/).
 There, looking at the first few bytes of the file, also known as the file signature, shows following: